 Chief Executive Officer

 There’s no denying that there is an issue with unfair access to subsidies, as in the case of Chinese automakers.
 On the other hand, the EU has underestimated the industrial side-effects of its road map towards carbon neutrality.
 Forestalling their advance by imposing tariffs is a strong signal towards the conquest strategy of the Chinese brands, which strive for unbridled growth.
-However, these tariffs could also trigger collateral damage due to the exposure of Western brands to the People’s Republic.
+However, these tariffs could also trigger collateral damage due to the commercial exposure of Western brands to the People’s Republic.
 Technical innovation and R&D solutions are more durable answers for established brands.
 All in all, local measures for global players can prove a difficult match.